EternityForest/Gazebo-Network-Protocol/pygazebo/readme.txt

 ==== NetworkParameter.__call__(*args) ====
 The network parameter object itself is callable.
-Calling it is an alias to read()
+If the parameter is either readable or writable whichever one is supported will occur. if the parameter is readable and writable a runtime error will be raised.

 ==== NetworkParameter.info() ====
 Return a string of imformation about the parameter